 There is also increased permeability of blood vessels, which results in an exudate (protein rich fluid) forming within tissues.
 In addition to this the circulation is slowed.
 These two changes lead to the sign of tumor.
 This results in an increased concentration of red blood cells within circulation, due to exudation of fluid, causing stasis of circulation in the area.

 This is mainly mediated by release of histamine from mast cells, basophils and platelets.

 Exudation of fluid

 Exudation of fluid occurs due to Starling’s Law.
 Vasodilation of arterioles leads to an increase in hydrostatic pressure, which leads to increased fluid movement out of vessels.
-In addition to this the increased permeability of vessels leads to protein moving to the interstitium, leading to an increase in colloid osmotic pressure, also increasing fluid movement out of vessels.
+In addition to this the increased permeability of vessels results in protein moving to the interstitium, leading to an increase in colloid osmotic pressure, acting to further increase fluid movement out of vessels.

 This increase in tissue fluid also leads to increased lymphatic drainage, which can help to remove damaging substances.